Pranay-Bhilare/Arplexity/README.md

 ## Features
 - 🚀 **Real-time AI Chat:** Instant, natural conversations with Arplexity AI.
 No lag, no limits.
 - 🌐 **Web Search:** Get up-to-date answers using live web search and source links.
-- 🪩 **3D Experience:** Futuristic, glassy, and animated chat UI like no other.
 - 🔒 **Privacy First:** Your data stays yours.
 No tracking, no compromise.

 ## Tech Stack